BenchApple/AdvCSProblems/README.md

 # AdvCSProblems
-Projects that I created as solutions to my Advances Computer Science Class
+Projects that I created as solutions to my Advanced Computer Science Class